ryta2670/Python-Vizualizing-Traffic-Data/README.md

 # Python-Vizualizing-Traffic-Data
-Used pandas and seaborne to visualize data about traffic on I-94.
+Used pandas and seaborne to visualize data about what might cause worse traffic on I-94.